Five tips to turbo charge your teen's health this autumn

 October has arrived and as we get to enjoy autumn’s theatrical display of colour as trees blaze yellow, orange and red, evenings and mornings grow darker and a distinctive chill nips the air reminding us that winter is approaching.
 It’s a good time to take stock of health and wellbeing to make sure your teen is staying as fit as they could be and keeping their immune system ready to fend off the inevitable colds and sniffles as winter takes hold.
-Read on to find out our top five tips to turbo charge health or, if you’d like to know about other things you can do at home to help support your teen with their studies, check out The Parents’ Guide to Study and Revision GCSE and Sixth Form.
+Read on to find out our top five tips to turbo charge health or, if you’d like to know about other things you can do at home to help support your teen with their studies, check out The Parents’ Guide to Homelife and study - GCSE and The Parents' Guide to Homelife and study - sixth Form.

 Mental and physical wellbeing are influenced by a number of factors so it’s good to strike a balance between all of them to maximise health.
 Focusing on one at the expense of another will mean your teen isn’t nurturing all the strands that feed into their overall fitness and sooner or later this will take its toll.
 Here’s five key areas that need attention every day: